-All Seating Matters chairs come as standard with a removable cushion and baseboard.
+All Seating Matters chairs come as standard with a removable cushion.
 This facilitates the use of any other cushion which may be prescribed by the clinician.

 - Loading the Body

 When you increase an individual’s surface area contact with their chair, you reduce the pressure exerted through any one point.
-Achieved through correct seat dimensions – seat height, depth, width, foot plate height and angle.
+This is achieved through correct seat dimensions – seat height, depth, width, foot plate height and angle.

 - Provide Postural Support

 Proper support for the patient will help maintain a mid line posture and manage the distribution of pressure throughout the body.
-Achieved through correct seat dimensions plus head, lateral and leg supports.
+This is achieved through correct seat dimensions plus head, lateral and leg supports.

 - Use an Appropriate Surface

 The Seating Matters cushion is a visco memory foam based cushion coated in Dartex, an anti-shear, multi stretch material.
-This allows any bony prominences to emerge into the foam, achieving maximum surface area contact and reducing interface pressure.
+This allows any bony prominences to emerge into the foam, helping achieve maximum surface area contact and helping to reduce interface pressure.
 The fact that the material is breathable helps reduce the risk of pressure ulcers developing by reducing moisture on the surface of the skin.